• Skip to primary navigation

 • Meanwhile, heat a couple quarts of water in a steam kettle or a pot, then transfer the very hot water to a pitcher or similar container for easy pouring.

 • Put the baking dish with the candy cap flans into the preheated oven, then pour in the hot water until it comes half-way up the sides.
-Bake for 45 minutes or until just barely set.
+Bake until just barely set, 35-45 min.
 The flans should jiggle like jello when the egg is set, and should not puff at all.
+Keep a close eye on them.

 Cooling and serving